Linnesq/sounds-scrape/readme.md

 docker run -v $(pwd):/app -t benji npx run-func ./app/spotify/auth.js initialiseAuthorisation <code-from-last-command>
 ```

+**Note**: in these commands you'll see `-v $(pwd):/app` which mounts the current folder to the docker container.
+When the app is running in docker, and it alters the `auth.json` file, having the mount means the changes to the files are reflected on your file system (rather than just changing only in the docker container).

 You should now have everything (5 things) you need in `auth.json`.
 The App will use this to authenticate.
-Check everything is working OK by running
+Check everything is working OK by running:

 ```
-npx run-func ./app/spotify/auth.js init
+docker run -v $(pwd):/app -t benji npx run-func ./app/spotify/auth.js init
 ```

 To run the application and create playlists for real, run:

 ```
-docker run -t benji npm run tasks
+docker run -v $(pwd):/app -t benji npm run tasks
 ```